George Abernethy

-George Abernethy (October 7, 1807 – March 2, 1877) was an American politician, pioneer, notable entrepreneur, and first governor of Oregon under the provisional government based in the Willamette Valley, an area later a part of the American state of Oregon.
+George Abernethy (October 7, 1807 – March 2, 1877) was an American politician, pioneer, entrepreneur, and first governor of Oregon under the provisional government based in the Willamette Valley, an area later a part of the American state of Oregon.
 He traveled to Oregon Country as a secular member of the Methodist mission, where he became involved in politics and helped found the first American newspaper west of the Rocky Mountains.

 Early life

 Abernethy was born on October 7, 1807, in New York City to shoemaker William Abernethy and an unidentified mother.
 He was of Scottish descent.
 He received his education in New York as well as learning the commercial trade.
 In 1830, Abernethy married Anne Pope.
 Missionary Jason Lee recruited Abernethy in 1839 to join him at the Methodist Mission in Oregon Country.
 He, his wife, and two children joined the Great Reinforcement that sailed on the ship Lausanne around Cape Horn to the Pacific Northwest.